 It can be painful and confusing to suffer a work-related injury or illness.
 However, many legal options may be available to help you get through this difficult time.
-Jebaily Law Firm, P.A., can explore those options with you.
+Jebaily Law Firm can explore those options with you.

 If you or a loved one needs help from an experienced and successful Myrtle Beach personal injury lawyer, look no further.

 Workers’ Compensation Attorney Myrtle Beach: How We Can Help

 At Jebaily Law Firm, we believe it is crucial for injured and ill workers in Myrtle Beach and throughout South Carolina to seek legal assistance.

 A lawyer’s guidance and representation is especially important if:

 - Your treating physician determines you are not likely to recover to the health you enjoyed before your injury or illness arose.

 - You believe you cannot work any job on a daily basis anymore.